-For many people, dialing a cold call has the opposite effect: it sets you into a sweat.
+For many people, dialing a cold call has the opposite effect: it makes you sweat.

-Without proven cold calling strategies, you’re thrown into the deep end as soon as you hear “hello” on the other end of the line.
+Without proven cold calling strategies, you’re thrown into the deep end.

-You’ve intruded on someone else’s time and you have ten seconds to prove your value.
+After all, you’re intruding on someone else’s time with ten seconds to prove your value.

-But there are quick, actionable cold calling strategies that actually reduce your stress and transform cold calls into warm ones.
-Here are five ways to boost your confidence and score more meetings.
+Below are five easy, actionable cold calling strategies that will reduce your stress and transform your cold calls into warm ones.
+Here’s how to boost your confidence and score more meetings: